Understanding Break-Even Analysis

 How to Use This in Your Business

-- Pricing decisions: If break-even requires selling 1,000 units/month but your market can only absorb 200, you need to raise prices or cut fixed costs
+- Pricing decisions: If break-even requires selling 1,000 units/month but your market can only absorb 200, you may want to raise prices or cut fixed costs

 - New product launches: Calculate break-even before launch to validate the business model